Karen Carroll (judge)

-Karen Russell Carroll (born February 7, 1963) is a Vermont attorney and judge who has served as a justice of the Vermont Supreme Court since April 2017.
+Karen Russell Carroll (born February 7, 1963) is an American lawyer who served as a justice of the Vermont Supreme Court from 2017 to 2025.

 Early life

 Karen Russell Carroll was born in Newport on February 7, 1963, and raised in Proctor; her family moved around the state based on her father's assignments as a member of the Vermont State Police.
 Carroll's family has been involved in law enforcement for several generations; both her grandfather and great-grandfather were chief of police in Burlington.

 She is a 1981 graduate of Proctor High School, and graduated from Salve Regina University with a Bachelor of Arts and Science in Criminal Justice and English and French Literature in 1985.
-She received her Juris Doctor from Vermont Law School in 1988.
+She received her Juris Doctor from Vermont Law and Graduate School in 1988.

 Career

 Carroll's experience included: deputy state’s attorney for Windham County (1988–1994); Special Assistant United States Attorney for the District of Vermont (1994–2000); and assistant state attorney general with responsibility for prosecutions related to the Southern Vermont Drug Task Force (1994–2000).

 From December 2000 to April 2017, Carroll was a judge of the Vermont Superior Court.
 She presided over Family, Criminal and Civil Divisions in Windham, Windsor, and Bennington Counties, and was the first presiding judge of Vermont’s first DUI Treatment Court, which is in Windsor County.
 She has also been an instructor at the Vermont Police Academy and she has taught Criminal Procedure and Criminal Law at the Community College of Vermont.